cal-itp/benefits/.github/ISSUE_TEMPLATE/incident-response.md

 ## Remediate

-- [ ] Take notes in the Slack thread.
+- [ ] Delegate someone to take notes in the Slack thread.
 - [ ] Check the [troubleshooting documentation](https://docs.calitp.org/benefits/deployment/troubleshooting/) for relevant information.
 - [ ] Post in the Slack thread when the incident has been resolved.
 - [ ] Retain any relevant materials.